UBNanosatLab/lfr-docs/datasheet/connectors.rst

 J2 is a female low profile 2 mm header that can be mated to from either the top or the bottom.

-Caution: J2 can easily be damaged by attempted mating to misalgined header pins from the top.
-Use caution when mating.

 +-----+------------------+------------------+-----+
 | Pin | Description      | Description      | Pin |
 +=====+==================+==================+=====+